-The simple truth is that today’s community of private sector, public sector, academic, and individual space enthusiasts represents a relatively narrow segment of the general population and it is even smaller in the bigger scheme of political interest groups, lobbying power, and ability to win votes on legislation.
+The simple truth is that today, that active and engaged community of private sector, public sector, academic, and individual space enthusiasts represents a relatively narrow segment of the general population and it is even smaller in the bigger scheme of political interest groups, lobbying power, and ability to win votes on legislation.
 It is a very small constituency in terms of the ability to motivate and mobilize voters to engage their government representatives.
 It has largely been unsuccessful in capturing the public’s imagination.
 Despite the legacy of Apollo which effectively puts America’s space program on par with Mom and Apple Pie, less than one in ten Americans is ‘aware and committed’ when it comes to following the space program.
 The very term ‘space enthusiast’ is even a bit geeky in the old-fashioned derogatory sense, not the newly chic Silicon Valley version associated with a pathway to riches and fame (SpaceX excepted).

-Tell people you advocate a big move onto the space frontier (or are writing a book on the subject) and they are likely to look at you rather sadly as if you never quite grew up and are probably still a Trekkie and have a Lightsaber in your closet.
-(Just to be clear, neither is true on the author’s account).
+Tell people you advocate a big move onto the space frontier (or are writing a book on the subject) and they are likely to look at you rather sadly as if you never quite grew up and are probably still a Trekkie or have a toy Lightsaber in your closet.
+(Just to be clear, neither is true on the author’s account.
+At least not entirely.).
 This is not just a humorous point.
 It’s a strategic one.
 We are starting from a point in terms of general public perception where Apollo is an historical event with little resonance beyond collective pride in our past and the public’s perception of space is shaped more by fictional movies like Star Trek and Star Wars.

 In pragmatic terms, if you compare the most prominent space advocacy organizations with their peers on the environmental side you begin to see the scope of the problem.

 Space Advocacy Organizations

 - National Space Society (<10,000 members, $500k – $2M in revenue depending on year),